blacktippen/py-funcaptcha/README.md

 # py-funcaptcha
-Python module for interacting with ArkoseLabs' FunCaptcha
+Python module for interacting with ArkoseLabs' FunCaptcha.
+NOT A SOLVER IN ITSELF.

 ### Things to note
 - `<ch>.full_token` is the token you submit to the website once you solved the challenge